Quick start

 What this calculator is solving

 The Fence Calculator gives a rough material count for simple panel fencing.
-It subtracts gate width, estimates panels, and counts line and gate posts.
+It subtracts gate openings, estimates panels, and counts line and gate posts before you check pickets, rails, concrete, hardware, and local rules.

 The formula in plain language